-People unable to attend the Portland hearing in person were able to participate by telephone conference line set up at DEQ's Bend and Medford offices.
+DEQ plans to hold one public hearing in Portland.
+People unable to attend the Portland hearing in person may participate by telephone conference line set up at DEQ's Bend and Medford offices.
+The table below includes information about the public hearings.